isomerpages/mlaw-corp/_covid19/02-application-for-assessment.md

 ---
 ### Application for Assessment ###

-Details on the application process will be announced and made available on this page in mid-April 2020.
+Details on the application process will be announced and made available on this page in end-April 2020.